Resonate (album)

 Resonate is the fourteenth studio album by English hard rock singer Glenn Hughes.
-The album was released in Japan on 28 October 2016 by Ward Records, and worldwide on 4 November 2016 by Frontiers Records.
+The album was released in Japan on 28 October 2016 by Ward Records, and worldwide on 4 November 2016 by Frontiers.
 Hughes has said of the album: "It's possibly the heaviest record I've ever made.
 I don't want to confuse it with horns-up heavy; it's not metal.
 But it's definitely f—ing heavy.
 It's dense.
 It's dark.
 There's some aggression on this record.
 Every bloody track is begging to be played live."